k-maru/grunt-typescript/README.md

 Specify tab indent for code generation: false (default) or true.
 This options is experimental.

 ###ignoreTypeCheck `boolean`
 Default value is true.
-This options is experimental.
+This options is obsolete.

+###ignoreError `boolean`
+If the compiler can create a file, the task ignores the error.
+Default value is false.
+But, a default value is changed into true after deleting the ignoreTypeCheck option. (maybe next release..)

 ###disallowAsi `boolean`
 Do not allow auto semicolon insertion.
 This options is experimental.